m4drat/flareon9-writeups/README.md

 but our networking logs only show suspicious traffic on one day.
 Can you tell us what happened?
 ```

 __TLDR__: Reverse it all the way to the end.
-And either find random seed or spoof a hash value, to decrypt the flag.
+And either find a random seed or spoof a hash value to decrypt the flag.

 Writeup link: [🔎 t8](https://m4drat.github.io/2022/11/12/flareon9-writeups.html#5--t8)